ontop/vig/docs/v1.8.1/Quick Start Guide.md

-database-user userSrc                  # The username for the access to the source database database-pwd pwdSrc                    # The password for the access to the source database random-gen false                       # If true, then the generator will behave as a pure random generator obda-file resources/obda-file.obda     # The location of the mapping file. pumper-type ODBA                       # DB or OBDA.
+database-user userSrc                  # The username for the access to the source database database-pwd pwdSrc                    # The password for the access to the source database random-gen false                       # If true, then the generator will behave as a pure random generator obda-file resources/obda-file.obda     # The location of the mapping file in .obda format mode ODBA                              # DB or OBDA.
 Since VIG 1.1, OBDA mode IS STRONGLY PREFERRED.
                                        # The NPD Benchmark, v1.8.0 onwards, should be run in OBDA mode.
                                        # OBDA mode reads also statistics from the mappings, and
                                        # supports fixed-domain columns.